only4watch/cogawsmodule-local-exec-output/README.md

 now next step is copy private ipaddres of ec2 server

-ssh -i terraform-key.pem ec2-user@private ipaddres of ec2
+cd tmp/ ssh -i terraform-key.pem ec2-user@private ipaddres of ec2
+now you can connect to PRIVATE IPADDRESS of another EC2HOST

 *** please note private-key/terraform-key.pem will not be check-in due to gitignore